robinvanemden/sensors/README.md

 [Example models and data](30mhz)

-Create a model based on one of four available example models, or you create a new model from scratch.
+Create a model based on one of four available example models, or create a new model from scratch.

 Use at least two sensors to predict the output of one other sensor.